-When you receive money to compensate you for medical or hospital care for injuries or illness caused by another person or any party, you must reimburse us for any expenses we paid.
+When you receive money to compensate you for injuries or illness for which another party may be responsible, you must reimburse us for any expenses we paid.
 However, we will cover the cost of treatment that exceeds the amount you received in the settlement.
-Unless we agree in writing, you may not deduct attorneys' fees and expenses, which you incur in the recovery of monies from any party, from our reimbursement or subrogated recovery.